1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Legally registered nonprofit or charitable organizations focused on workforce development and AI innovation, particularly those helping young adults navigate the rapidly changing labor market.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Legally registered nonprofit or charitable organizations focused on workforce development and AI innovation, particularly those helping young adults navigate the rapidly changing labor market.
+Confirm the full requirements in the official notice before applying.

 The LinkedIn Future of Work Fund 2026 is a global philanthropic grant initiative that doubled its commitment to $3 million for 2026 to help nonprofit organizations prepare young people for a rapidly changing labor market shaped by artificial intelligence.
 Building on the inaugural 2025 round, the fund provides unrestricted grants of $200,000-$300,000 to organizations demonstrating clear approaches to AI literacy and digital skills training, career pathways using AI-enabled tools, and workforce adaptability programs.
 The fund prioritizes organizations serving young adults aged 18-24 facing structural barriers to employment, with geographic focus on France, Germany, India, United Kingdom, and United States.
 Selected organizations receive monetary grants plus strategic assistance from LinkedIn's workforce development ecosystem.
 Applications are reviewed by LinkedIn's Social Impact team along with an external panel of workforce development and AI experts.

-The Ethics and Governance of Artificial Intelligence Fund is sponsored by John S. and James L. Knight Foundation, Omidyar Network, LinkedIn founder Reid Hoffman, Hewlett Foundation, and others.
-A fund to apply humanities, social sciences, and other disciplines to the development of AI, with a goal to advance the development of ethical AI in the public interest.
+Ethics and Governance of Artificial Intelligence Fund is sponsored by John S. and James L. Knight Foundation, Omidyar Network, LinkedIn founder Reid Hoffman, Hewlett Foundation, and others.
+This fund supports work around the world that advances the development of ethical AI in the public interest, with an emphasis on applied research and education.